coding4humanists/xquery4humanists/code.md

 Also, you can view each sample online and download them individually below.

 In the book, many code samples were presented in partial form in the course of discussion.
-The corresponding versions of the code samples here have been expanded, as needed, to ensure they can all run as standalone queries.
+Here, the corresponding versions of the code samples here have been expanded, as needed, to ensure they can run as standalone queries.
 When a query cannot be run as a standalone query, it is shown with a "txt" file extension file rather than the "xq" file extension.

 ### Change log